albusfangautonomy/control_notes/notes/tips.md

 5. Non-miminum phase can be primarily caused by three phenomena: 1.
 Time delay $$e^{-sT}$$ 2.
 RHP zeroes 3.
 Non-causal/Inverse-unstable Dynamics (Non-causal systems depend on input in the future).
     - **Only RHP zeroes can cause step response of the system to go in the wrong direction first**.
 Time delay only causes the step response to shift to the right.

-6. Easiest way to deal with RHP zeroes is to lower controller gain to maintain stability and increase phase margin.
+6. Easiest way to deal with RHP zeroes is to lower controller gain (shift magnitude plot down, thereby shifting x axis intercept to the left) to maintain stability and increase phase margin.
 Allocating a pole to cancel out RHP zero at the plant is risky since the output of the controller can be unbounded even if output of the plant (ie entire system) is stable.

+7. **Dominant Poles** are typically those with the **smallest damping** since the impulse response of poles with larger real parts quickly disappears.

 ---